vitaly-t/pg-promise/README.md

 Save-points are only good for *partial rollbacks*, i.e. you can roll-back results of sub-transactions, with yet successful *commit* for the top-level transaction.
 Using promises it is easy to construct your transaction so it would utilize that logic.
+This library automatically provides a transaction on the top level, and save-points for all sub-transactions.

 ### Synchronous Transactions